26 Inference for logistic regression

 The p-value is a probability measure under a setting of no relationship.
 That p-value provides information about the degree of the relationship (e.g., above we measure the relationship between spam and to_multiple using a p-value), but the p-value does not measure how well the model will predict the individual emails (e.g., the accuracy of the model).
 Depending on the goal of the research project, you might be inclined to focus on variable importance (through p-values) or you might be inclined to focus on prediction accuracy (through cross-validation).

 Here we present a method for using cross-validation accuracy to determine which variables (if any) should be used in a model which predicts whether an email is spam.
 A full treatment of cross-validation and logistic regression models is beyond the scope of this text.
-Using cross-validation, we can build \(k\) different models which are used to predict the observations in each of the \(k\) holdout samples.
-The smaller model uses only the to_multiple variable, see the complete dataset (not cross-validated) model output in Table 26.2.
-The logistic regression model can be written as (where \(\hat{p}\) is the estimated probability of being a spam email message):
+Using \(k\)-fold cross-validation, we can build \(k\) different models which are used to predict the observations in each of the \(k\) holdout samples.
+As with linear regression (see Section 25.3), we compare a smaller logistic regression model to a larger logistic regression model.
+The smaller model uses only the to_multiple variable, see the complete dataset (not cross-validated) model output in Table 26.3.
+The logistic regression model can be written as follows, where \(\hat{p}\) is the estimated probability of being a spam email message.

-Table 26.2: Summary of a logistic model for predicting whether an email is spam based on only the predictor variable to_multiple.
+Table 26.3: The smaller model.
+Summary of a logistic model for predicting whether an email is spam based on only the predictor variable to_multiple.
 Each of the variables has its own coefficient estimate and p-value.

 term estimate std.error statistic p.value